bry02g/hw2_stateful_widgets/README.md

 Remember the Baby Yoda question from the previous homework.
 Well today the requirements have changed instead of showing a single Baby Yoda image you now will need to cycle between three images when the the icon button is pressed.

-As you might recall the last homework was about **stateless** widgets so for this question you will need to convert that widget into a **statefull** widget before adding in the image cycling feature that require state.
+As you might recall the last homework was about **stateless** widgets so for this question you will need to convert that widget into a **stateful** widget before adding in the image cycling feature that require state.

 urls: